PSAdamH/Unit13-Work/Documentation/documentation.md

 ![alt text](./img/Design2-colours.PNG)

 ## Final Colour Choice
-+ I am going to use Design one as it suits the vibe of the indestry alot better then Design two, as well.
-Lisa stated that the grey would look bland and boring, where as the blue and voilet looks better and has more flash to it which will keep the users interatction.
++ I am going to use Design one as it suits the vibe of the industry a lot better then Design two, as well.
+Lisa stated that the grey would look bland and boring, where as the blue and violet looks better and has more flash to it which will keep the users interaction.

 # Layout and Features